mcfletch/webtoys/README.md

 Current Toys:

+- [Counting By](http://www.vrplumber.com/webtoys/countingby/) click numbers to see counting-by that number
-- [Factors/Multiples](http://www.vrplumber.com/webtoys/1/) shows factors and multiples for the clicked number
+- [Multiple Factors](http://www.vrplumber.com/webtoys/1/) shows factors and multiples for the clicked number